-Hutt Valley Harriers was established in 1923 by two Hutt Valley residents, Neil Craig & Tom Hurly, from the Wellington Olympic Harrier Club.
+Hutt Valley Harriers was established in 1923 by two members of the Wellington Olympic Harriers club who were Hutt Valley residents, Neil Craig and Tom Hurly.
 Olympic Harriers strongly strongly supported HVH and the two clubs maintain close links to this day.

 - 1923 – 13 members won the hotly contested Vosseller Shield around Mt Vic and in 1924 won the Wellington Cross Country Champs – a good start for the club.